Advanced Manufacturing Skills Center

 Financial Assistance

 Many of the financial assistance options below are available for WATR Center (Aerospace program) students, but some may be applicable to AMSC programs as well.
+Most programs are self-support so they do not qualify for the payment program allowed via Edmonds College campus-credited classes.
+Classes are ineligible for FAFSA as well.
+There are no refunds after the first day of class.

-Students specifically entering the 10-12 week AMSC Construction Pre-Apprenticeship program will have their cost/fees covered by our generous sponsors and partners.
+Students specifically entering the 8+ week AMSC Construction Pre-Apprenticeship program will have their cost/fees covered by our generous sponsors and partners.

-Please contact us at AMSC@edmonds.edu or call the front desk at 425.640.1840 to find out which financial aid programs may be available to you.
+Please contact us at AMSC@edmonds.edu or call the front desk at 425.347.8928 to find out which financial aid programs may be available to you.

-Basic Food Employment Training (BFET)
+Basic Food Employment Training (BFET) at Edmonds College

-1. Fill out Application for BFET
+1. Fill out and submit Application for BFET

-2. Fill out BFET Release Clause
+2. Fill out and submit BFET Release Clause

 Veterans Benefits